topel/IRIT-audio-retrieval-system-dcase2022/README.md

 Why a separate script?
 Because unlike the dev/val/eval subsets, the official eval subset provides a single caption instead of five, and of course no ground-truth audio file names with these captions.

-## Part 2 - Audio feature extraction: Global PaSST logits in my system (one vector per audio file)
+## Part 2 - Audio feature extraction: Global PaSST logits (one vector per audio file)

 1- Extract the audio scene embeddings (logits) with PaSST